 Maryland premises liability law holds landowners responsible when someone else is injured on their land.
 If you have been injured on another’s property, you may be entitled to compensation for your injuries.
 However, your rights when injured on someone else’s property depend upon your legal status while on the property.
 Also, those who are physically injured by assault may be able to hold the assaulter responsible for damages.

-This information provided by a Premises Liability Lawyer is meant to help you understand the laws surrounding premises liability.
+This information provided by a premises liability lawyer is meant to help you understand the laws surrounding premises liability.
 Learn what you can do as a business or homeowner to prevent premises liability claims on your property here.
-If you were injured on another’s property in Washington D.C. click here.
-If you were injured on another’s property in Fairfax click here.

 When bringing a premises liability claim, it is important to first identify who owns or possesses the property.
 The law states that a person is considered to possess the property when that person:

 - Occupies the land with the intent to control it